 - a) Submit the attached application to the MANA National Office to designate the Chapter Organizers, who will be responsible for completing all phases of the process.
-Please contact the MANA National Office at mananational@hermana.org with any questions or to request the documents in Word format. - b) Approve the Chapter By-Laws which must clearly state the MANA mission and the MANA vision. - c) Elect officers for the Chapter Board of Directors and document the election process. - d) Sign the MANA Local Chapter Agreement Form. - e) Approve the Chapter Articles of Incorporation and register the newly formed organization with the state. - f) Sign Fiscal Agent Agreement. - g) Establish a Chapter bank account. - h) Pay an application fee of \$50.00.
-At this time, you must also send a portion of the dues collected for each Member to the MANA National Office.
-Please contact mananational@hermana.org for information on the portion of dues that should be sent.
+Please contact the MANA National Office at mananational@hermana.org with any questions or to request the documents in Word format. - b) Approve the Chapter By-Laws which must clearly state the MANA mission and the MANA vision. - c) Elect officers for the Chapter Board of Directors and document the election process. - d) Sign the MANA Local Chapter Agreement Form. - e) Establish a Chapter bank account (or University bank account, as available). - f) Forward a portion of the dues collected for each Member to the MANA National Office.
+Dues for Student Members are \$15 annually.
+Of those dues, \$5 are sent to the MANA National Office to maintain membership in the national organization.
+The remaining \$10 are to be kept as discretionary funds for the Chapter and may be applied to any events or meeting expenses, as approved by the Chapter leadership.
+Please contact mananational@hermana.org for any additional information on the portion of dues that should be sent.
 Note: The Chapter will submit a portion of the dues annually to the MANA National Office to maintain national membership.
 Make check payable to MANA, A National Latina Organization.

-i) Mail forms and the application fee to:
+g) Mail forms and the dues to: